J. Michael Mendel: Career

 Mendel first worked in television as a production assistant on All My Children and Loving during his summer breaks from studies at Syracuse University.
 After graduating Syracuse with a Bachelor of Science in television and film production, he worked with James L. Brooks and Gracie Films on Broadcast News, Big, and The Tracey Ullman Show.
 When Tracey Ullmans The Simpsons shorts were spun off into their own series, Mendel joined its staff as the show's producer, serving from season 1 to season 10.
 For his work on The Simpsons, Mendel won three Primetime Emmy Awards for Outstanding Animated Program in 1995 ("Lisa's Wedding"), 1997 ("Homer's Phobia"), and 1998 ("Trash of the Titans").

 After departing The Simpsons, Mendel produced shows such as The PJs, The Oblongs, Drawn Together, Sit Down, Shut Up, and Napoleon Dynamite.
 In 2013, he joined Rick and Morty, where he won his fourth Emmy Award for the episode "Pickle Rick" in 2018.
 He won a posthumous Emmy in 2020 for the episode "The Vat of Acid Episode".

 Personal life

 Mendel attended Monroe-Woodbury High School in Central Valley, New York.
 A resident of Studio City, Los Angeles, he was married to Juel Bestrop, a casting director for the series Brooklyn Nine-Nine and Life in Pieces, and had two children.

-Mendel died at his home in Los Angeles on September 22, 2019, from natural causes, two days before his 55th birthday.
+Mendel died from natural causes at his home in Los Angeles on September 22, 2019.
 His death has been described as "unexpected".